LukeNelsn/LukeNelsn.github.io/_posts/2022-07-17-college-resources.md

 ### Undergrad

-I just finished by Bachelor's of Science in Business Administration, emphasizing in Finance and Information Management in 2 years, 9 months, 1 day (to be exact)
+I just finished by Bachelor's of Science in Business Administration, emphasizing in Finance and Information Management in 2 years, 9 months, 1 day (to be exact).

 Some cheat codes to your undergraduate education:
 -	Take general education courses through a local community college over your summers.
 You can combine ~9 credits with a full-time job (yes, you’ll be busy) and graduate earlier.
 Transfer these into your 4-year institution, and double check with (1) [Transferology][Transferology] to ensure your community college credits transfer to your primary university, (2) your primary university academic advisor to ensure the credits will be accepted, and (3) your community college academic advisor to ensure the credits will transfer as expected.